Franciszek Kareu

-Franciszek Kareu (10 December 1731, Orsza – 11 August 1802, Polotsk) was a Polish-British Jesuit priest, missionary and teacher in the region of modern day Belarus.
-He was elected Temporary Vicar General of the Society of Jesus in Russia from 1799 to 1801.
+Franciszek Kareu, SJ (10 December 1731, Orsza – 11 August 1802, Polotsk) was a Polish-Welsh Jesuit priest, architect, missionary and teacher in the region of modern day Belarus.
+During the worldwide suppression of the Society of Jesus, with the exception of the territory of the Russian Empire, he was elected temporary vicar general of the Society of Jesus in Russia from 1799 to 1801.
+His careful management of this precarious institutional challenge facilitated a transition leading to the universal restoration of the order in the early 19th-century.

 Early years and formation

-Born of a British family (Carew), settled in Grand Duchy of Lithuania, he followed the usual course of studies, humanities and philosophy, in Orsza before joining the Jesuits.
-Two years of novitiate in Vilnius (1754–56) were followed by a bout of teaching at Kražiai College (1756–58) and theology studies in Pinsk (1759–63) where he was ordained priest in 1762.
+Born of a noble Welsh family (Carew), settled in the Grand Duchy of Lithuania, he followed the conventional course of studies available to sons of the landowning class.
+These included humanities and philosophy, in Orsza (in present day Belarus), before joining the Jesuit order.
+As all candidates of the time, Kareu joined the Jesuits in Vilnius, where he completed two years of novitiate (1754–56).
+There followed a spell of teaching at Kražiai College (1756–58) and theological studies in Pinsk (1759–63), where he was ordained priest in 1762.

 Career

-After missionary work in several places, Minsk, Nieswiez, and Slutsk, in 1768 Kareu arrived in Polotsk where he studied architecture under the guidance of the Jesuit architect, Gabriel Lenkiewicz, along with teaching philosophy and mathematics at the Jesuit College in Polotsk (1769–72).
-Being close to Stanislaus Czerniewicz and Lenkiewicz, he helped them in their efforts to keep the Society of Jesus going in Russia.
-He was made Rector of the High School of Orsza in 1782 and took part in the Regional Congregations of 1782 and 1785 which elected successively Cerniewicz and Lenkiewicz, Temporary Vicar General in Russia.
-After 1785, Kareu was made Rector of the most prestigious Jesuit College in Russia, Polotsk.
+Against the background of tumultuous political events, the Partitions of Poland in three stages between 1772 and 1795, Catholic Church life continued.
+After missionary work in Minsk, Nieswiez, and Slutsk, Kareu arrived in Polotsk in 1768 where he studied architecture under the guidance of the Jesuit architect, Gabriel Lenkiewicz, along with teaching philosophy and mathematics at the Jesuit College in Polotsk (1769–72).
+Being close to Stanislaus Czerniewicz and Lenkiewicz, he helped them in their efforts to keep the Society of Jesus going in expanding Russia.
+He was made Rector of the High School of Orsza in 1782 and took part in the Regional Congregations of 1782 and 1785 which elected successively Cerniewicz and Lenkiewicz, Temporary Vicars General in Russia.
+After 1785, Kareu was made Rector of what had been the most prestigious Jesuit College in Polish–Lithuanian Commonwealth, Polotsk.
 In this period, he funded the purchase of a printing press from which, school manuals, philosophical and theological treatises and devotional books were produced.